YonSci/yon_academic/_portfolio/portfolio-7.md

 </div>
 </div>

 You have successfully installed Geopandas if you receive the version number.
-Finally, for reading & writing shapefiles, you can use any `Python Notebook` or `IDE`, such as `Jupyter-Notebook` & `Spyder`.
+Finally, for reading & writing shapefiles, you can use any Python Notebook or IDE, such as Jupyter-Notebook & Spyder.

 # Reading & manipulating shapefile dataframes